 - Accept responsibility for all agreements that you sign.

-- Request assistance if you have questions or don t understand the information provided
+- Request assistance if you have questions or don't understand the information provided to you.

 - Check your Student Self Service page on a regular basis to ensure there are no outstanding items on your To-Do List.